archfrog/Nutbox/README.md

 No plans exists to create separate documentation as I don't like to have to maintain multiple sets of documentation.

+## WEBSITE
+The official website of Nutbox is: https://github.com/archfrog/Nutbox.

 ## CONTACT
+My name is Mikael Egevig and my email address is mikael@egevig.org.

-I can be contacted at mikael@lyngvig.org - please do not hesitate to contact me with your concerns, be it bugs, troubles using a command, or unexpected behavior.
+Please do not hesitate to contact me with your concerns, be it bugs, troubles using a command, or unexpected behavior.
 Nutbox is quite mature but obviously will have bugs and short-comings like any software.

-## WEBSITE
-The official website of Nutbox is: http://nutbox.lyngvig.org.

-## EMAIL
-My name is Mikael Lyngvig and my email address is mikael@lyngvig.org.